Robust Adversarial Learning via Sparsifying Front Ends: Introduction

 The preceding linear model provides a remarkably good approximation for today's deep CNNs.
 Convolutions, subsampling, and average pooling are inherently linear.
 A ReLU unit is piecewise linear, switching between slopes at the bias point.
 A max-pooling unit is a switch between multiple linear transformations.
 Thus, the overall transfer function between the input and an output neuron can be written as $\bweq ( \bx )^T \bx$, where $\bweq (\bx)$ is an equivalent ``locally linear'' transformation that exhibits input dependence through the switches corresponding to the ReLU and max pooling units.
 For small perturbations, relatively few switches flip, so that $\bweq ( \bx + \be ) \approx \bweq ( \bx )$.
 Note that the preceding argument also applies to more general classes of nonlinearities: the locally linear approximation is even better for sigmoids, since slope changes are gradual rather than drastic.
 These observations motivate us to begin with a study of linear classifiers, before extending our results to neural networks via a locally linear model.

-As we discuss in Section \ref{sec:related}, there are a number of defenses based on modifying the optimization procedures used for training neural networks.
-In contrast, we take a bottom-up signal processing perspective and exploit the rather general observation that input data must be sparse in {\it some} basis in order to avoid the curse of dimensionality.
+As we discuss in Section \ref{sec:related}, the current state-of-the-art defense is based on retraining networks with adversarial examples \cite{madry2017towards}.
+However, the lack of insight into what it does fundamentally limits how much we can trust the resulting networks: the sole means of verifying robustness is through empirical evaluations.
+In contrast, our goal is to provide a systematic approach with theoretical guarantees, with the potential of yielding a longer-term solution to the design of robust neural networks.
+We take a bottom-up signal processing perspective and exploit the rather general observation that input data must be sparse in {\it some} basis in order to avoid the curse of dimensionality.
 Sparsity is an intuitively plausible concept: we understand that humans reject small perturbations by focusing on the key features that stand out.
 Our proposed approach is based on this intuition.
 In this paper, we show via both theoretical results and experiments that a sparsity-based defense is provably effective against $\ell_\infty$-bounded adversarial perturbations.

 Specifically, we assume that the $N$-dimensional input data has a $K$-sparse representation (where $K\ll N$) in a known orthonormal basis.
 We then employ a sparsifying front end that projects the perturbed data onto the $K$-dimensional subspace.
 The intuition behind why this can help is quite clear: small perturbations can add up to a large output distortion when the input dimension is large, and by projecting to a smaller subspace, we can limit the damage.
-Theoretical studies show that this attenuates the impact of $\ell_{\infty}$-bounded attacks by a factor of roughly $K/N$ (the sparsity level), and experiments show that sparsity levels of the order of 1-5\% give an excellent tradeoff between the accuracy of input representation and rejection of adversarial perturbations.
+Theoretical studies show that this attenuates the impact of $\ell_{\infty}$-bounded attacks by a factor of roughly $K/N$ (the sparsity level), and experiments show that sparsity levels of the order of 1-5\% give an excellent tradeoff between the accuracy of input representation and rejection of small adversarial perturbations.